Information for undergraduates

 The collegiate system is what will make your Durham University experience so special and different from anywhere else.
 College is where you can live, socialise and personally develop; providing you with experiences that can help you to graduate with much more than just a degree.

-As well as comfortable accommodation and a range of on-site facilities, colleges offer a comprehensive programme of student-led events and extra-curricular activities as well as personal support.
+As well as a range of on-site facilities, colleges offer a comprehensive programme of student-led events and extra-curricular activities as well as personal support.
 You can even help run aspects of your college, which provides you with unique leadership opportunities and gives you valuable experience for your future career.

 Ask anyone here about living and studying at Durham University and they are sure to mention their college, even years after they have left.
 Our students say that colleges are one of the best aspects of student life at Durham University.